FortniteFevers/AutoLeak/README.md

 # AutoLeak

-A program made by [Fevers](https://twitter.com/FeversLeaks) and [Thomas Keig](https://twitter.com/thomaskeig_).

-AutoLeak is a utility to generate all of the latest leaks in Fortnite, with some bonus features as well.
+AutoLeak is a terminal-based utility to generate all of the latest leaks in Fortnite, with some bonus features as well.

 Make sure to check out our Wiki, with info on how to utilitize [**settings.json**](https://github.com/FortniteFevers/AutoLeak/wiki/Settings.json-Info)